Skip to main content

 Address: 22377 Bellaire Blvd, Suite 400, Richmond, TX 77469

-After-Hours Emergencies: Call our main number — you'll be connected to our on-call dentist.
-For life-threatening emergencies (difficulty breathing, uncontrolled bleeding, severe facial swelling), call 911 or go to the nearest emergency room.
+After-Hours Emergencies: Call our main number and you will be connected to our on-call dentist.
+For life-threatening emergencies such as difficulty breathing, uncontrolled bleeding, or severe facial swelling, call 911 or go to the nearest emergency room.

 Key Recovery Principles

-• Follow all post-operative instructions carefully for optimal healing
+• Follow all post-operative instructions carefully for the best healing

-• Start pain medication before anesthesia wears off
+• Start pain medication before the numbness wears off

-• Apply ice for the first 24 hours, then switch to warm compresses
+• Use ice for the first 24 hours, then switch to warm compresses

-• Stick to soft foods and avoid the surgical site when chewing
+• Eat soft foods and avoid chewing on the surgical site

-• Avoid smoking, alcohol, and strenuous activity during initial healing
+• No smoking, no alcohol, and no hard activity during early healing

-• Rest, stay hydrated, and eat nutritious foods to support healing
+• Rest, stay hydrated, and eat well to support your body

-• Call us immediately if you experience warning signs
+• Call us right away if you notice any warning signs

-• Most procedures heal within 7–14 days with proper care
+• Most procedures heal within 7 to 14 days with proper care

 Questions About Your Recovery?

-We're here to support you through every step.
-If you have concerns, questions, or unusual symptoms — don't hesitate to call.
+We are here to support you every step of the way.
+If you have concerns, questions, or unusual symptoms, do not hesitate to call.
 Serving Richmond, Sugar Land, Missouri City, and all of Fort Bend County.

 Close Menu